Robert Stigwood: Personal life

+Death

 Stigwood died in London on 4 January 2016, aged 81.

 On his death, one obituary judged that he had been for a time the most powerful tycoon in the entertainment industry: "Stigwood owned the record label that issued his artists' albums and film soundtracks, and he also controlled publishing rights – not since Hollywood's golden days had so much power and wealth been concentrated in the hands of one mogul."

+Legacy

 The Robert Stigwood Fellowship Program was established in 2014 by the Music Development Office in Adelaide, to provide mentorship and professional development to local musicians and entrepreneurs in the music industry.